Shahrizan Ismail

-Mohd Shahrizan bin Ismail (born 3 November 1979) is a Malaysian footballer who plays as a goalkeeper.
+Mohd Shahrizan bin Ismail (born 3 November 1979) is a Malaysian former footballer who played as a goalkeeper.

 Club career

 Kelantan

 Born in Kota Bharu, Kelantan, Shahrizan began his football career with Kelantan's youth team in 90's.
 Shahrizan was Kelantan's first-choice goalkeeper from 2008 to 2009.
 He also helped his team lift Piala Emas Raja-Raja in 2010.

 In 2011, Shahrizan played 3 times in important matches with Johor FC (Round 2 of FA Cup, Kelantan won 1–0), Terengganu (6 June Kelantan's Super League won 3–0) and Perak (Super League on 14 June Kelantan won 1–0) and successfully completed the task without conceding any goals in three matches.

 For 2017 season, Shahrizan made one appearance for Kelantan in a 5–0 defeat to Kedah on 26 July 2017.